 My first love will always be dirt trails but paved trails can be great if you want to use a stroller, wheelchair, have an early walker, or are trying to avoid mud.
 One drawback is having to compete with bicycles, but I’ve tried to note the trails below that seem to be more popular with cyclists.
-This is a subjective list, based off places we have hiked, that were paved but feel more immersed in nature than a typical sidewalk.
-There are lots of parks that have paved paths around them that might be great for little kids to bike on or shorter walks, you can find them all in the interactive map if you toggle it to show “places to take a walk” but I’ve narrowed that list way down to places that feel a little more wild without losing that paved footing.
+This is a subjective list, based on places we have hiked, that were paved but feel more immersed in nature than a typical sidewalk.
+There are lots of parks that have paved paths around them that might be great for little kids to bike on or shorter walks, you can find them all in the interactive map if you toggle it to show “places to take a walk” but I’ve narrowed that list way down to places that feel a little wilder without losing that paved footing.

 I also have a list of playgrounds with rubber footing, if you are looking for paved trails in an effort to avoid mud!